Lord-Jastannum/Fake_News_ML/README.md

 - `Fake.csv`: Contains fake news articles.
 - `True.csv`: Contains real news articles.
 You can download the dataset from [Kaggle](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset).
-The CSV files have also be included in the repository

 Shuffling
 To ensure that the model does not learn any ordering or position biases from the dataset, we shuffle the dataset before splitting it into training and test sets.